 So you are thinking about room sharing kids under 2 years old.
 You may be the parent of multiples, or just need the space.
 Either way you’ve come to the right place!
 Let’s discuss how to best accomplish this task…

-1.Get a feel for your older child’s sleep temperament.
+1.Get a feel for your older child’s sleep temperament

-If your older child is a light sleeper, it’s best to wait until he is sleeping as solidly through the night as possible.
+If your older child is a light sleeper, it’s best to wait until he or she is sleeping as solidly through the night as possible.
 However, if the older sibling seems to sleep through just about anything, having a few-months-old infant in the room who is still waking through the night should be no big deal.

-2. White Noise.
+2. White Noise

-3. Put the older child to sleep first, if possible.
+3. Put the older child to sleep first, if possible

 One of the most common mistakes parents make is transitioning their older child out of a crib too soon, in order to give it to a new sibling.
 I favor keeping children in cribs as long as it is safe to do so.
 Many kids can stay in cribs until they reach the age of four!
 Unless an older child is crawling out of the crib, it’s wise to keep crib-aged siblings sharing a room in individual cribs instead of having the older sibling able to get up and walk around, disrupting the sleep of their younger sibling.

-5. Consider a room within a room.
+5. Consider a room within a room

 In some cases it might be a good idea to create a “room within a room” for the younger of the two babies.
 Ikea’s Dignitet curtain wire makes it possible to create a curtained off space anywhere walls and a ceiling are present.
 Curtaining off an infant’s crib (while leaving a video monitor and white noise within the curtains) can allow the older child more freedom to move around, read a book, or otherwise just co-exist more comfortably while sharing a room with a baby brother or sister.

 Room sharing kids under 2 years old is possible!